-Furthermore, the different thickness of material means that some textiles better isolate against the cold than others, which are therefore better suited for warm days.
-There are, for example, softshell jackets, which are almost windproof in the front and side areas to provide ideal protection from getting cold.
-In the back area, where one often carries a backpack, the wind protection is forgone in favour of a breathable material.
-A perfect combination for high energy trips when you’ll always be on the go.
+Furthermore, the different thickness of material means that some textiles offer better insulation against the cold than others that are better suited for warm days.
+There are, for example, softshell jackets that are almost completely windproof in the front and on the side to prevent you from getting cold.
+The back is usually only breathable because you will likely be wearing a backpack.
+This is perfect for high energy trips when you’re always be on the go.

-For softshell textiles, there are basically no guidelines.
-With softshell jackets, you can therefore follow your own washing habits.
-Although: the more often the jacket or trousers are washed, the sooner/more often the DWR treatment has to be renewed.
+For softshell textiles, there are basically no guidelines, so you can wash it as you normally would.
+However, the more often you wash the jacket or trousers, the sooner/more often the DWR treatment has to be renewed.

-Simple stains, like dried mud, can be cleaned fast and easily with a soft brush.
-But if the stains are of a bigger nature, or if the jacket has been worn for a long period of time, you’ll need the washing machine.
+Simple stains, like dry mud, can be cleaned quickly and easily with a soft brush.
+For bigger stains or if you wore the jacket for a long period of time, you’ll need to throw it in the washing machine.

-But no problem, whether you have trousers, jacket or gloves made from softshell material, there are no differences and everything can be machine washed without worry.
-If you follow this advice, it will be easy:
+Whether you have trousers, a jacket or gloves made of a softshell material, there are no differences when it comes to washing and everything can be washed in the machine without a second thought.
+If you follow the instructions below, you can do it in no time:

-- All hook-and-loop fasteners and zippers should be closed and the garments turned inside out
+- All hook-and-loop fasteners and zips should be closed and the garments turned inside out

-- Preferably use a liquid detergent, like Nikwax Tech Wash for example, since washing powder clogs the pores of the garments and can therefore ruin the breathability
+- It’s best to use a liquid detergent such as Nikwax Tech Wash, as washing powder can clog the pores of the garment and ruin its breathability

-- Under no circumstance use fabric softener, it destroys any membranes
+- Under no circumstance use fabric softener, it destroys the membranes

 - Choose a delicate cycle with a low temperature (30°/40°C)

-- Thoroughly rinse the garments with clean water, choose the “extra rinse” function of the washing machine.
+- Thoroughly rinse the garments with clean water, choose the “extra rinse” function on the washing machine.

 Drying and care

-To dry garments from softshell material, it is completely sufficient to put them on a line while they are wet and leave them to dry.
+To dry garments made of a softshell material, you can simply hang them on a line while they are wet and leave them to dry.
 As soon as the garment is completely dry, the DWR treatment can be easily regenerated.
-To do this, you put the garments into a tumble-dryer and use a delicate cycle.
+To do this, put the garments into a tumble-dryer and use a delicate cycle.
 The warmth will reactivate the DWR treatment.
 If you don’t have a dryer at hand, you can easily achieve the reactivation with a flat iron.
 Just use a low heat without steam and carefully go over the material while using a cloth as protection from direct heat.

-- After drying, just reactivate the DWR treatment in a tumble-dryer or with a flat iron.
+- After drying, reactivate the DWR treatment in a tumble-dryer or with a flat iron

 Renewing the DWR treatment

-- Renewing the DWR treatment is possible without any problems.
+- Renewal of the waterproofing is possible without any problems

-- Ideally with a spray: the handling is simple, you can target specific spots or leave them out to achieve a higher breathability
+- Ideally with a spray: easy to use, you can treat specific areas or leave them out to achieve greater breathability.

-In our article “Correct dry treatment of hardshell jackets”, you can get further information on the topic of DWR and the reactivation of dry treatments.
+In our article “How to waterproof hardshell jackets”, you can get further information on the topic of DWR and the reactivation of dry treatments.

 What else do I have to look out for?

-Softshell garments are made from synthetic fibers, which, like all these materials, are very susceptible to heat.
-When using a cooker or open fire, caution is therefore necessary when wearing clothing made from softshell material.
+Softshell garments are made from synthetic fibres, which, like all these materials, are very susceptible to heat.
+When using a stove or open fire, you need to be more cautious when wearing softshell garments.

-Apart from this, there is not much to look out for – of course, we naturally recommend you should keep a distance from pointy thorns and sharp rocks, but that’s it.
-Softshell clothing is extremely versatile and easy to clean und precisely due to that it is very popular all around – be it on tour or on your way to work.
-And if the advice and care instructions are followed, it will last you a long time and many days of in the hills!
+Apart from this, there is not much to look out for.
+Of course, we recommend staying away from pointy thorns and sharp rocks, but that’s it.
+Softshell clothing is extremely versatile and easy to clean.
+This is the reason why they are so popular.
+Not only are they great on tours, but also for commuting to work.
+And if you follow the instructions for softshell care, you will enjoy it for a long time and many days of touring!